-Air conditioners are a modern marvel that are used to cool the air in homes.
+Air conditioners are a modern marvel that is used to cool the air in homes.
 It’s helpful to know the basics of air conditioners.
 This knowledge can help you pick the right one and prevent problems with your air conditioner.

-The compressor’s job is to pressurize refrigerant.
+The compressor’s job is to pressurize refrigerants.
 This increases the temperature of the refrigerant, so it’s warmer than outdoor air.
 Heat can then flow out of the refrigerant and disperse outdoors in the condenser.

 Bryant's Heating & Cooling in Fort Payne, AL, repairs, installs, and maintains air conditioners.
 We’ve been helping families in the area since 1981.